 Practicing what I preach

 In March 2017 I was at a crossroads with respect to my own health.
 It was more accurately, a crisis.
-I knew that I either had to change the way I ate or would need to go on several types of medications to address high blood sugar, high cholesterol and very high blood pressure.
-I was familiar with the health benefits of a low-carb lifestyle – especially one based on a low carb Mediterranean approach as I had been teaching my clients for the previous few years but I had reached a point where I was ready to adopt this lifestyle myself.
+I knew that I would either have to change the way I ate or would need to go on several types of medications to address high blood sugar, high cholesterol and very high blood pressure.
+I was already well-acquainted with the metabolic benefits of a low-carb diet but that wasn’t enough.
+I had to adopt it, myself.
+The day I made the decision was March 5, 2017 and I’ve never looked back.